Skip to main content

 RESOLVEDFinal outcome determined

-Individual trade records from all platforms.
-Partitioned monthly by created_at for query performance.
+Individual trade fill records from all platforms.
+Each fill represents one side of a matched trade, with both taker and maker identified.
 Availability: All tiers (Starter tier: last 30 days only)

 Schema